 - How to save, load, and manually add cookies

-- How to run your scraper code in background jobs
+- How to run your scraper code in background jobs with sidekiq

 - How to throttle your scraper to support rate limited requests